Fiber Optic Cables vs Copper Cables: Which to Choose

 Ethernet or copper cables lying next to fiber optic strands

-When it comes to fiber-optic cables vs. copper cables, both have various advantages and disadvantages.
+When it comes to fibre-optic cables vs. copper cables, both have various advantages and disadvantages.
 Depending on what requirements you have for your cabling media, one may satisfy your needs better than the other.
 Continue reading to find out which to choose.

 Pros and Cons of Fiber Optic Cables